-Compensation Philosophy
+Compensation Philosophy-Pay for Performance

 The Compensation Committee believes that setting compensation at levels designed to attract and retain key individuals is critical to the success of a personal services business in which there are few tangible assets and in which people represent the true "assets" of the Company.
 The Compensation Committee is also mindful of the fact that the Company's industry is fractured with a myriad of private firms owned by entrepreneurial individuals or financed by private equity firms representing the Company's most effective competition in many markets.
-Successful competitors generate large financial rewards to the owners as the Company knows from its acquisitions of such firms over the years.
+Successful competitors generate large financial rewards for the owners, as the Company knows from its acquisitions of such firms over the years.
 It is imperative that the Company's compensation program provide significant cash and equity incentives to its key managers so as to compete with both public and private companies for this talent, and the Compensation Committee believes the Company's compensation program achieves this result.

 The Compensation Committee further believes that the Company has an outstanding management team that has produced excellent returns since the inception of the Company's current business in 1986.
-The Company's management has been stable for over two decades: five of the executive officers (Messrs.
-Messmer, Waddell, Gentzkow, Glass and Karel) have been with the Company since the 1980s.
+The Company's management has been stable for three decades: four of the executive officers (Messrs.
+Messmer, Waddell, Gentzkow and Glass) have been with the Company since the 1980s.
 Mr. Messmer negotiated the purchase of Robert Half Incorporated, the predecessor to the Company, in 1986 and has been responsible for recruiting the officers and other managers with whom he has directed the growth of the Company ever since that time.
-This includes the formation of Protiviti, which, since its formation in 2002, has grown from revenues of \$18 million in its first full quarter of operation to approximately \$528 million of annual revenues in 2013.
+This includes the formation of Protiviti, which, since its formation in 2002, has grown from revenues of \$18 million in its first full quarter of operation to approximately \$958 million of annual revenues in 2018.
 The annual revenues of Robert Half Incorporated at the time of its purchase in 1986 were approximately \$7 million.
-In fiscal 2013, the Company's revenues were approximately \$4.25 billion.
+In fiscal 2018, the Company's revenues were at an all-time high of \$5.8 billion.

 In the opinion of the Compensation Committee, the Company is fortunate to have a group of outstanding leaders who possess not only considerable management talent but also great entrepreneurial vision, as demonstrated by a series of highly successful new divisions added to the Company's business since 1991, including the aforementioned Protiviti subsidiary.
 The Compensation Committee's view is that, as a personal services business, it is in the Company's long-term best interest to be known as an organization offering the opportunity to achieve superior remuneration in the industry.
-The Company believes the vast majority of such remuneration should be contingent on achieving superior performance and, indeed, makes bonuses subject to achievement of goals the Compensation Committee sets and, further, makes annual grants of equity incentives subject to partial or total forfeiture depending on the achievement of goals set by the Compensation Committee.
-The Company has not granted options to executive officers since October 2004.
-The Compensation Committee currently has no plans to make option grants in the future but reserves the right to do so.
-The Compensation Committee's policy to provide the opportunity for top level compensation and incentives for extraordinary results has been essentially unchanged for many years, and it is believed that the success of this policy is reflected by the superior results that management has achieved for the Company.
+The Company believes the vast majority of such remuneration should be contingent on achieving superior performance and, indeed, makes bonuses subject to achievement of pre-determined performance goals and, further, makes annual grants of equity incentives subject to partial or total forfeiture depending on the achievement of pre-determined goals.
+The Compensation Committee's policy to provide the opportunity for top level compensation and incentives for extraordinary results has been essentially unchanged for many years, and it is believed that the success of this policy is reflected in the superior results that management has achieved for the Company.